greenelab/continuous_analysis/readme.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 This repository presents [Continuous Analysis](http://greenelab.github.io/continuous_analysis/), a process demonstrating computational reproducibility by producing verifiable end-to-end runs of computational research.
-The process is described in detail at: [Biorxiv Preprint](http://dx.doi.org/10.1101/056473).
+The process is described in detail in: [Nature Biotechnology](http://www.nature.com/nbt/journal/vaop/ncurrent/full/nbt.3780.html) and [Biorxiv Preprint](http://dx.doi.org/10.1101/056473).

 We encourage additions and improvements, please create an issue or better yet, implement it and create a pull request.
 Please let us know if you run into any difficulty implementing continuous analysis on your own.